This committee, one of the first in Ontario, it was originally formed in 1996 as the Abuse of Vulnerable Adults Prevention Committee of Simcoe County.

 In 1997 the Long-Term Care Committee of the Simcoe County District Health Council identified the need for a community response protocol to address abuse issues.
 The Abuse Protocol Steering Committee created a document outlining an intervention model in Simcoe County.
 Shortly after this committee determined it should focus on seniors and The Simcoe County Elder Abuse Committee was formed.

-In March 2002, Ontario launched the first Elder Abuse Strategy in partnership with Ontario Seniors’ Secretariat, Ministry of Attorney General, and the Ontario Network for the Prevention of Elder Abuse (ONPEA) currently named Elder Abuse Ontario (EAO).
-An EAO Consultant provides support and regional representation to the Committee.
+In March 2002, Ontario launched the first Elder Abuse Strategy in partnership with Ontario Seniors’ Secretariat, Ministry of Attorney General, and the Ontario Network for the Prevention of Elder Abuse (ONPEA) currently named Elder Abuse Prevention ON (EAPON).
+An EAPON Consultant provides support and regional representation to the Committee.
 The committee was renamed The Prevention of Senior Abuse Network-Simcoe County (PSAN-SC) in 2007.